Bringing the MustWin Process online and making it much, much easier to implement

 Streamlining what you need to do anyway

-The MWPSS is the most efficient way of planning before you write in existence.
+The MWPST is the most efficient way of planning before you write in existence.
 Let the implications of that sink in.
 And think about what that can do to help your proposals reach a higher level of competitiveness.

-P.S.: If you are a PropLIBRARY Subscriber when the MustWin Performance Support System goes live, you'll get a $1,000 discount toward a Corporate Subscription.
+P.S.: If you are a PropLIBRARY Subscriber when the MustWin Performance Support Tool goes live, you'll get a $1,000 discount toward a Corporate Subscription.
 That's a credit worth TWICE what it costs to subscribe as a single user.
-You can try PropLIBRARY and the new MustWin Performance Support System, and if you think the others at your company should be on it, you can upgrade to the Corporate Subscription for $1,000 less.
+You can try PropLIBRARY and the new MustWin Performance Support Tool, and if you think the others at your company should be on it, you can upgrade to the Corporate Subscription for $1,000 less.

 As a reward for being an early adopter, if you become a Corporate Subscriber before the end of January, we'll also give you 8 hours of consulting using the tool.
 We'll help you craft your content plans.
 We'll show you how to get the most out of it.
 To get ready, subscribe now.